+Figure XXX | Evolution of global CO2 emission contributions over time.
+Evolutions are shown for the LED scenario (panel a) and the MESSAGE-GLOBIOM SSP2-1.9 scenario (panel b).
+Note that although net global CO2 emissions reach zero roughly at the same time in both scenarios (light blue line), this point is achieved two contrasting strategies in the respective scenarios.
+LED achieves emissions reductions until carbon neutrality through a rapid near-term decline of the total amount of CO2 produced in the economy (thick black line), offset by a limited contribution of AFOLU removal.
+The SSP2-1.9 scenario, reduces the total amount of CO2 produced in the economy much less, and instead requires carbon capture and storage (CCS) to both reduce CO2 emissions from fossil fuel and industry (hatched area), and offset a large part of the emissions through BECCS.

 Cost 1: Shadow Prices of Carbon The fact that the MESSAGE model used for quantification of LEDs upstream supply implications is a linear programming model enables to directly quantify the cost of imposing the cumulative carbon constraint introduced for meeting the 1.5 °C target in LED, i.e. so-called carbon shadow prices (which in general equilibrium models –which MESSAGE is not-- equate to carbon taxes).

 Carbon shadow prices from the MESSAGE-GLOBIOM model are 90 US$2010/tonne CO2 in 2030 rising to 160 US$/tCO2 by 2050 (and some 700 $ by 2100) in the LED scenario (all numbers rounded).
 This compares to a range of 60-400 US$/tCO2 (always SSP2 and SSP1 respectively, numbers rounded) by 2030, and to 1000-3700 US$/tCO2 by 2050 and (carbon shadow prices above 104 US$ by 2100) in the SSP2-1.9 and SSP1-1.9 scenarios68 that were developed with the same model as LED.
 In this comparison however, one must consider that differences in discount rates.
 For the LED scenario and consistent with the scenario narrative and storyline we have used 3%, whereas in the SSP scenario exercise a discount rate of 5% was used.
 Using a lower discount rate, increases carbon shadow prices in the near term (2030) but lowers them in the long-term (towards 2100), thus shifting transitions to earlier time periods.
 The use of an appropriate discount rate thus is an important scenario assumption beyond “technical detail”.
 We contend that much of the slow transitions portrayed in long-term scenario studies and mitigation analysis also arises from discount rate choices (see also Grubler & Messner69) that remain as critical as ever.